joeclark-phd/markov_namegen/README.md

 ```

 ## Release Notes

+0.3.1: Added the ability to initialize each type of generator with a custom RNG.

 0.2.1: Decreased default "prior" for ClusterChainGenerator.
 A given training set will have way more clusters than letters in the alphabet, so the outcomes were way too random.